tosc/vim/README.md

 #### Code-Completion

 * C - clang_complete might have been updated.
 Try running make install on it.
 * C# - Check omnisharp github for installation.
 If it still doesn't work you may have to build the server component again.
-If you are on linux then you have to update your .slnfiles with correct paths.
+If you are on linux then you have to update your .slnfiles with the correct paths.
 Make sure the omnisharp daemon is running and has initialized, it should start automatically.
 * Python or Java - Make sure you have the ECLIM deamon running.
-If it still doesn't work then you might not have created a eclipse project.
+If it still doesn't work then make sure that you are in an eclipse project.
+To create a new one run:
-``Run :ProjectCreate path -n language``
+``:ProjectCreate path -n language``
 ``Ex :ProjectCreate ~\git\test -n java``
 ``If still unclear then look at :EclimHelp gettingstarted``

 #### SSH

-* Unite binding doesn't work!
-Make sure you are using right encoding for ssh.
+* If Unite binding doesn't work then check that you are using the right encoding for ssh.

 ## TODO

+* BUGG - Pressing tab when you are at the beginning of a line sometimes paste some jibberish completion.
+* BUGG - Eclim syntax checker complains on a correct import in vim but not in Eclipse.
+* Make eclim start by itself.
 * Look into vim-org
 * Add markdown folding.
 * Look at replacing NERDTREE with VIMFILER